 All students will develop phonological awareness at their own pace.
 However, for some it might come more naturally than it does for others.
 When students are struggling to develop phonological awareness, it is important to provide research-based reading interventions, specifically phonological awareness intervention, to prevent them from falling behind their peers.

-In this webinar from the Consortium on Reaching Excellence in Education (CORE), walk through real-life reading interventions for elementary students and research-based reading strategies for elementary students, including strategies for teaching phonological awareness.
+In this webinar from CORE, Inc., walk through real-life reading interventions for elementary students and research-based reading strategies for elementary students, including strategies for teaching phonological awareness.
 Review specific strategies you can use when developing phonemic awareness and planning reading interventions for elementary students around phonological awareness.

 All of the strategies for teaching phonological awareness and providing phonological awareness intervention shared in the webinar are extracted from the Teaching Reading Sourcebook, a widely renowned, hands-on textbook by CORE President Linda Diamond that covers the key elements of an effective reading program when teaching elementary students the 5 pillars of reading.
 Watch the webinar, and read the Teaching Reading Sourcebook, for teaching tips, reading interventions for elementary students, suggestions for teaching English learners, and more.